| (Narrator is always a

 her focus was total.
 Michelle won the short program; Tara Lipinski

 was second.
 Michelle was one performance away from Olympic gold.
+MK: How could

 I describe the Olympics?
 You work and you visualize every single